A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: RESULTS AND DISCUSSION

-The colormap plot shows a gradual increase of error $\delta$ with $ff_1$ and its decrease with $\Delta$.
-While in the Type I PCSEL, we observed a triggered at $ff\approx14 \%$ exponential increase of $\delta$ mainly due to growing $\Delta\alpha_\text{A}$, here instead a permanent near-linear increase takes place due to a balanced contribution of $\Delta\alpha_{\text{A}}$ and $\Delta\alpha_{\text{B}}$.
-Since the rotational $C_4$ symmetry of a square lattice is broken by the double-lattice pattern, the symmetry protection of the quasi-BIC modes gets lifted, as evidenced by significant values of $\alpha_{\text{A,B}}$ in all methods, except when $\Delta$ approaches $0.5a$.
-On the other hand, a crucial difference becomes evident between the asymmetry ($\alpha_\text{B}>\alpha_\text{A}$) predicted by 3D-CWT and the CWT framework (see Figs.~\ref{fig:AlfaABrecon}(a,b) for the FEM-based fits) and the opposite condition ($\alpha_\text{A}>\alpha_\text{B}$) obtained from the rigorous methods.
-In that sense, the error $\delta$ measures the magnitude of that asymmetry between quasi-BIC modes as well as the discrepancy between a rigorous method and the CWT framework.
-At the same time, in the Type II PCSEL, the monotonically increasing $\delta$ does not indicate qualitative phase transitions within the parameter range of interest.
-Assuming that the sign of asymmetry revealed by the rigorous methods is physically valid, this points to a fundamental limitation of the CWT framework, for which no obvious remedy exists to the best of our knowledge.
+On another note, a crucial difference becomes evident between the asymmetry ($\alpha_\text{B}>\alpha_\text{A}$) predicted by 3D-CWT and the CWT framework (see Figs.~\ref{fig:AlfaABrecon}(a,b) for the FEM-based fits) and the opposite condition ($\alpha_\text{A}>\alpha_\text{B}$) obtained from the rigorous methods.
+In this sense, the error $\delta$ quantifies both the magnitude of this asymmetry between the quasi-BIC modes and the discrepancy between the CWT framework and a chosen rigorous method.
+Assuming that the asymmetry sign predicted by the rigorous methods is physically correct, this indicates a fundamental limitation of the CWT framework, for which no obvious remedy exists to the best of our knowledge.